seek-oss/vocab/README.md

 ### Step 5: Create translations

 So far your app will run, but you're missing any translations other than the initial language.
-The below file can be created manually, however you can also integrate with a remote translation platform to push and pull translations automatically.
+The below file can be created manually; however, you can also integrate with a remote translation platform to push and pull translations automatically.

 **./\_\_translations\_\_/translations.fr-FR.json**